 How to start: consider what kind of digital product your audience could benefit from or what skills you have that you can package into a downloadable.
 Use a tool like Canva to create your digital product and upload it to your Whop hub to start selling.

-3. Become a Virtual Assistant
+3. Become a virtual assistant

 Virtual assistants provide remote administrative support to businesses.
 You can work from anywhere—all you need is an internet connection.
 VA tasks can range from updating website copy and posting on social media to answering emails and compiling lists of contact details.
-Most businesses ask for a few hours of VA help a week, which means you can do it alongside your full-time job or piece together a full client roster with multiple businesses.

 Anna Burton offers business and personal services as a VA, including bookkeeping, holiday research, and website administration.